 - University Park

 University Park is the area of really nice houses near the malls.
 Hubert "Geese" Ausbie (Harlem Globetrotter) lived there at one point and his house would always be amazingly lit at Christmas time.
-The houses in the neighborhood follow suite and are always nicely kept.
+The houses in the neighborhood follow suit and are always nicely kept.

 Lakewood is near McCain Mall.
 It was constructed around several man-made lakes and has some of the city's nicest homes.